 In some cases, the urge to self-harm may be so great that all you can do is minimize the risks involved.
 Try holding ice cubes in your palm and attempting to crush them, fitting an elastic band around your wrist and flicking it, or plucking the hairs on your arms and legs.

-If you have harmed yourself and are in pain or unable to control the bleeding, or if you have taken an overdose of any kind or size, call emergency services immediately, or get a relative or friend to take you to the Emergency Room as soon as possible.
-Going to the Emergency Room not only enables you to get medical treatment, but also gives you an opportunity to spend time with someone and talk to him or her about your feelings.
+If you have harmed yourself and are in pain or unable to control the bleeding, or if you have taken an overdose of whatever type or size, call emergency services immediately or get someone to take you to the Emergency Room as soon as possible.

-Once things are more settled, consider getting yourself referred for a talking treatment such as counselling or cognitive-behavioural therapy.
-This can give you the opportunity to talk through your feelings in a safe and supportive environment, and to better understand why you sometimes feel the way you do.
-It can also help you to identify solutions to your problems as well as alternative strategies for coping with them.
-Joining a local support group enables you to meet other people with similar problems to yours, that is, people who are likely to accept you and understand you, and with whom you may feel better able to share your feelings.
+Once things are more settled, consider asking for a talking treatment such as counselling or cognitive-behavioural therapy.
+Joining a local support group enables you to meet other people with similar problems, that is, people who are likely to accept and understand you, and with whom you may feel more comfortable sharing your feelings.
 However, beware of joining unmonitored online forums and chat groups, which are open to all and sundry, and which can sometimes leave you feeling even worse than before.

 See also my related article, Fighting Suicidal Thoughts